 Ingredients

-- 5 strawberries with tops removed
+- 5 large strawberries with tops removed

 - 1 tablespoon white granulated sugar